|

 You should bring whatever riding equipment you feel comfortable riding in, particularly your own riding hat or helmet and footwear, breeches, half/full chaps, etc.

-We also recommend a torch, as the power is provided by generators which are turned off between 11pm and 6am, and a bathing suit in order to take advantage of the Jacuzzi at the lodge and the swimming pool at the Huacachina Oasis.
+We also recommend a torch/flashlight, as the power is provided by generators which are turned off between 11pm and 6am, and a bathing suit in order to take advantage of any Jacuzzi hot tubs at the lodges and the swimming pool at the Huacachina Oasis.
 Binoculars, a camera and sunglasses are also recommended, as are any medications currently being taken by the guest.

 Most personal hygiene products can be bought in Lima, but if you are going to be arriving late or have particular preferences you should bring your own, just in case.
 Basic toiletries (shampoo, conditioner, shower gel) are provided at the lodge for guests and you should feel free to take these away with you when you leave.

-Layers are definately best.
+Layers are definitely best.
 Most of our guests dress “mountain smart/dressy” for nights, but casual is totally fine (some of our guests dine in hiking pants, fleece and flip-flops/crocs or sneakers.)

 There are opportunities to shop in the local markets or high-end/luxury stores for alpaca sweaters which are very popular.